1. NVIDIA GPUDirect Storage Best Practices Guide#

 <... launch cuda kernel using contents at devPtr_base + devPtr_offset … >

-If the IO is unaligned, the cuFile library will issue IO through the internal GPU bounce buffer cache.
-Also, if the allocation of internal cache fails, the IO fails.
-To avoid IO failure in this case, you can set allow_compat_mode
+If the IO is unaligned, the cuFile library will issue IO through its internal GPU bounce buffer cache.
+However, if the allocation of the internal cache fails, the IO will fail.
+To avoid IO failure in this case, you can set allow_compat_mode to true in the /etc/cufile.json file.
+With this setting, IO will fall back to using POSIX API calls withing GDS.

-The following program snippets use cuFile batch APIs.
+The following program snippet demonstratess the use cuFile batch APIs.

 int main(int argc, char *argv[]) {